 - Google’s market share dipped in 2014, meaning perhaps competitors such as Bing and Russia’s Yandex could receive higher volumes of every day searches during the course of 2014.

 Over the last 6 months Google has finally started to clamp down on the commodity trading practice of link networks to gain better positions in organic search.
 As a result those sites who relied on these activities for natural search visibility are dropping out of the search rankings or engaged in industrial grade disavow activities.
 Read the rest of this entry »

-Technology company Intelligent Positioning today launches its new SaaS organic search intelligence tool, Pi Datametrics.
-The new platform offers enterprise class natural search technology, empowering brands, corporations and marketers to control and improve their online search visibility and social performance.
+Technology company Intelligent Positioning today launches its new SaaS business intelligence and natural search platform, Pi Datametrics.
+The new platform offers enterprise class natural search technology, empowering brands, corporations and marketers to control and improve their online visibility and to make intelligence based strategic decisions.

 As Intelligent Positioning’s previous mobile traffic statistics have revealed, mobile traffic to websites within all sectors is increasing exponentially, whilst desktop traffic is declining.
 We found that over the course of 2013 mobile traffic increased from a 22.8% share to a 37% share of web visits on the sites polled.
 From our research we were able to predict mobile traffic will overtake desktop traffic by June 2013 if the current growth rate continues.